 Susie's interests are in pastoral care and counseling, spiritual wellness and development and preaching.
 In all aspects of her being, she thrives for creativity and openness.
-Susie loves and respects the rich aspects and traditions of the church’s worshipping identity, but also seeks to broaden it in order to make room for God’s on-going and usually mysterious revelation.
+Susie loves and respects the rich aspects and traditions of the church’s worshipping identity, and especially seeks to connect what Scripture has testified to in the past, with today.
+Susie also seeks to broaden Scripture and tradition in order to make room for God’s on-going and usually mysterious revelation.
 Her favorite quality in her congregation is their openness to their shared faith journey.
 Susie finds them to be generous and loving people.

 Cindy Huggins directs Centre Street Church’s two musical groups, the Chancel Choir and the Handbell Choir.
 A native Southerner, Cindy has a bachelor’s degree in music from Furman University and a Ph.D. in English from the University of North Carolina at Greensboro.
 Her diverse employment background includes running the food service at a large Southern Baptist conference center, selling elevated toilet seats at a medical supply company, typing purchase orders for parts needed in the manufacture of the seats in fighter jets, teaching college students about Victorian poetry and novels, and spending ten years as president of a small liberal arts university.
 Making music with the Centre Street choirs, however, is one of her all-time favorite jobs.
 Why?
 Because she gets to work with a community of wonderful, talented, generous people who love God and each other.
 And because music—making it and listening to it—is healing, transformative, and uplifts our very souls.
 Cindy breathes life into the music at Centre Street, come sing with us!